Variable#

 Warning

-The lower bound cannot be greater than the upper bound: if you happen to impose such a condition, GAMS will generate an execution error when executing a solve statement.
+The lower bound cannot be greater than the upper bound: if you happen to impose such a condition, GAMSPy will raise an exception when executing the solve function.

 Fixing Variables#

-GAMS allows the user to fix variables through the fx variable attribute.
+GAMSPy allows the user to fix variables through the fx variable attribute in assignment statements.
 This is almost equivalent to setting the lower bound and upper bound equal to the fixed value.
 The attribute fx also resets the activity level l to the fixed value.
 When setting lo and up the activity level remains unchanged.
-A solve statement will project the activity level within the active bounds.
+A solve will project the activity level within the active bounds.
 Fixed variables can subsequently be freed by changing the lower and upper bounds.

 Activity Levels of Variables#

-GAMS allows the user to set the activity levels of variables through the l variable attribute.
-These activity levels of the variables prior to the solve statement serve as initial value for the solver.
+GAMSPy allows the user to set the activity levels of variables through the l variable attribute in assignment statements.
+These activity levels of the variables prior to the solve function serve as initial value for the solver.
 This is particularly important for nonlinear programming problems.
-For discrete models in many cases the solver needs an additional indicator to interpret the activity levels as a feasible integer solution via a solver option (e.g. Cplex’ mipstart [GAMS documentation]).
+For discrete models in many cases the solver needs an additional indicator to interpret the activity levels as a feasible integer solution via a solver option (e.g. Cplex’ mipstart).

 Note